-- A circuit breaker is recommended. - The range can be connected directly to the circuit breaker box (or fused disconnect) through flexible or nonmetallic sheathed, copper or aluminum cable.
+- A time-delay fuse or circuit breaker is recommended. - The range can be connected directly to the fused disconnect (or circuit breaker box) through flexible or nonmetallic sheathed, copper or aluminum cable.
 See "Electrical Connection." - Allow 2 to 3 ft (61.0 cm to 91.4 cm) of slack in the line so that the range can be moved if servicing is ever necessary. - A UL listed conduit connector must be provided at each end of the power supply cable (at the range and at the junction box). - Wire sizes and connections must conform with the rating of the range. - The wiring diagram is located on the back of the range or inside the storage drawer in a clear plastic bag.